Lyophyllum shimeji: Edibility

+This species is considered edible.
+Several groups, such as Takara Bio and Yamasa, have patented methods to cultivate hon-shimeji, and the cultivated mushroom is available from several manufacturers in Japan.

 Similar species

 Lyophyllum shimeji is similar in appearance to the edible species Lyophyllum decastes and toxic species Lyophyllum loricatum, Lyophyllum connatum, Clitocybe dilatata, and those of the Entoloma genus are also similar in appearance.